Why is Raw Dog Food So Important?

 - avoid all wheat and cereal as a whole (this rules out almost all vet-recommended dry foods)

 - avoid high carb dry foods (some dry foods say “cereal free” but instead they use peas or sweet potato.
 It’s just another form of filler.
 Carbs are carbs guys, it’s all sugar to your pet and they don’t need it).

 - aim for high meat content

-- avoid all meat-meal (this is the poorest form of “meat” a food can contain, arriving as grey flour to the pet food plant, it is a byproduct of a rendering plant, a result of stewing up God knows what from God knows where!)
+- avoid all meat-meal (this is the poorest form of “meat” meal a pet food can contain, arriving as grey flour to the pet food plant, it is a byproduct of a rendering plant, a result of stewing up God knows what from God knows where!)

 - avoid all coloured dry food (all dry food is brown, know why?
 Because without carotene it would be grey.
 Yum!).

-- meat based dry foods are expensive but some do more marketing than others.
-Some only sell online and will therefore be cheaper.
+- meat-based dry foods are expensive but some do more marketing than others.
+Some only sell online and will, therefore, be cheaper.
 Some big companies make their own.

 More on the best dry dog food here.

 Things you can and Can’t Include in Their Food Anytime, Regardless of Your Feeding Method…